GuessWhoTwitter/Back-End/README.md

 Node.js server with SQL database

 # Overview
-This API is used as part of the application Safe Space and allows for CRUD operations to be performed on both on the application's users and messages.
+This API is used as part of the application Guess Who and allows for CRUD operations to be performed on both on the application's users.

-This documentation will cover all of the data models and endpoints which can be access via
+This documentation will cover all of the data models and endpoints which can be access via:

 https://backend-guesswho.herokuapp.com/